 Do not fall victim to misinformation as this is an area under continuous development.
 Our licensed immigration consultants work from within New Zealand, out of our Auckland office, and keep a close eye on the ever changing rules for Parent Resident Visas.
-Book a 100% free consultation to seek expert visa advice.
+Book a consultation to seek expert visa advice.

 Parent Retirement Resident Visa

 Among all the options to obtain Visas for Parents and Grandparents, Parent Retirement Resident Visa is the best option – that is, if you can satisfy INZ's requirements for this visa.

 How do you qualify for Parent Retirement Resident Visa?

 Here are some high-level requirements to be met to qualify for a New Zealand visa under this category: